DETAILED ACTION

 Regarding claim 10, Nishio discloses the member comprising a base portion (15a), the base portion connected to the wall at a proximal end of the member, a guiding portion (15b) tapering towards a distal end of the member opposite the proximal end of the member, and an intermediate portion connecting the base portion and the guiding portion; and the intermediate portion has a diameter less than a diameter of the base portion at the proximal end of the member.

-Regarding claim 14, Nishio discloses an electronic system comprising: a circuit board (14) comprising a surface (top); and an electrical connector (10) mounted on the circuit board, the electrical connector comprising: a shell (13) comprising a wall facing the surface of the circuit board and a member (15) extending from the wall into the circuit board, the member comprising a base portion (15a), a distal end (15b), and an intermediate portion connecting the base portion and the distal end, the intermediate portion having a diameter less than a diameter of the base portion; and a subassembly (11, 12) at least partially disposed in the shell, the subassembly comprising a plurality of terminals (12) and a housing (11) holding the plurality of terminals.
+Regarding claim 14, Nishio discloses an electrical connector (10) comprising: a shell (13) comprising a wall facing the surface of a circuit board and a member (15) extending from the wall, the member comprising a base portion (15a), a distal end (15b), and an intermediate portion connecting the base portion and the distal end, the intermediate portion having a diameter less than a diameter of the base portion; and a subassembly (11, 12) at least partially disposed in the shell, the subassembly comprising a plurality of terminals (12) and a housing (11) holding the plurality of terminals.

 Nishio does not disclose the cylindrical shape.
-Blossfeld teaches a member comprising a base portion (52) having a cylindrical shape and connected to the wall, a distal end (54, 56), and an intermediate portion (70, 72) having a cylindrical shape, the intermediate portion connecting the base portion and the distal end, the intermediate portion having a diameter less than a diameter of the base portion.
-It would have been obvious to one having ordinary skill in the art before the invention was effectively filed to form the member with a cylindrical shape, as taught by Blossfeld, in order to provide a larger connection area and a more stable surface connection.
+Wright teaches a member comprising a base portion (13L) having a cylindrical shape having a diameter and connected to the wall, a distal end (bottom, Fig. 2), and an intermediate portion (14) having a cylindrical shape having a uniform diameter along a centerline of the cylindrical shape (Fig. 2), the intermediate portion connecting the base portion and the distal end, the uniform diameter of the intermediate portion being less than a diameter of the base portion (13L).
+It would have been obvious to one having ordinary skill in the art before the invention was effectively filed to form the member with a cylindrical shape, as taught by Wright, in order to provide a larger connection area and a more stable surface connection.

 Regarding claim 15, Nishio discloses the member of the shell electrically couples the shell to ground structures (20) in the circuit board (14, Fig. 9).